codeaudit/example-basic-weather/README.md

 # Umbrella
-A simple weather bot built with Init.ai
+A simple weather bot built with [Init.ai](https://init.ai).
+This project is based on the [What's the Weather?](https://docs.init.ai/tutorials/tutorial-02.html) tutorial.

+Make sure to read the [Getting Started guide](https://docs.init.ai/basics/getting_started.html) to familiarize yourself with the Init.ai platform.

 ## Usage